neo4jrb/activegraph/docs/ActiveRel.rst

 Separation of Relationship Logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ActiveRel really shines when you have multiple associations that share a relationship type.
-You can use a rel model to separate the relationship logic and just let the node models be concerned with the labels of related objects.
+You can use an ActiveRel model to separate the relationship logic and just let the node models be concerned with the labels of related objects.

 .. code-block:: ruby